projectacrn/acrn-hypervisor/misc/acrn-manager/README.rst

    <https://raw.githubusercontent.com/projectacrn/acrn-hypervisor/master/devicemodel/samples/nuc/launch_uos.sh>`_
    that supports the ``-C``  (``run_container`` function) option.

-Note that the launch script must only launch one UOS instance.
+Note that the launch script must only launch one User VM instance.
 The VM name is important. ``acrnctl`` searches VMs by their names so duplicate VM names are not allowed.
 If the launch script changes the VM name at launch time, ``acrnctl``